Treatment at Pate Rehabilitation is team-based.

 The case manager has the overall view of the patient’s case, working closely with our clinical experts and health plan insurance administrators to ensure the best care.
 Social workers may lend a hand by finding resources to help with housing issues, locating a mentor or learning disability expert, or helping solve family difficulties.

-After the treatment plan has been established, the therapy development team supports our staff, when requested, in creating additional, individualized rehabilitation activities.
+After the treatment plan has been established, it will include individualized rehabilitation activities.
 These activities are incorporated into the patient’s therapy plan to not only address the patient’s deficits, but also mimic the impact of the deficit in the real world so that the patient can overcome them in everyday situations.

-These teams are very important in supporting the therapists and neuropsychologists in preparing the patient for a successful return to his or her routine activities.
+These teams are very important in supporting the therapists, psychologists and neuropsychologists in preparing the patient for a successful return to his or her routine activities.